iamZlatika/aps-service/docs/backoffice.md

 **`CustomerInfo`** — detail view.
 Extends `Customer` with:
 - `telegram` — linked Telegram account info, QR code, invite link
+- order history is shown via `CustomerOrdersSection` (fetched separately, not part of the type)

 **`Phone`** — a customer's phone number.
 One phone is always marked `isPrimary`.